akuprof/FINAL/DEPLOYMENT.md

 If you need help with deployment:
 1. ✅ Railway backend is working perfectly
+2. ✅ Local development is working perfectly
-2. Redeploy Vercel frontend to complete the setup
+3. Redeploy Vercel frontend to complete the setup
-3. Use Netlify as alternative frontend if needed
+4. Use Netlify as alternative frontend if needed
-4. All configuration issues have been resolved
+5. All configuration issues have been resolved